Metawired/coderdojo/index.md

 #  What's required to join us:

- - Age from 7years to 16 years.
+ - Age from 9 to 16 years.
  - A laptop.
 Borrow one from someone if needs be.
- - Coder Dojo ticket - due to limited spaces each coder needs to have ticket for session.
+ - Coder Dojo ticket - due to limited spaces each coder needs to reserve seat for session.
  - A parent!
 (Very important).
 If you are 11 or under, your parent must stay with you during the session.

 #  Want to join us?